jinliu/svg-cursor/svg-theme-to-xcursor/README.md

 ```

 1. It's done.
 You might need to select another cursor theme and then switch back to see the changes.

+## Debugging hotspots

+You can use the `--debug-hotspots` option to draw a cross at the hotspot of the cursor.
+Then you can use apps like `xcursor-viewer` or `gimp` to inspect the cursor.
+If you find the hotspot is off, you can adjust it in the `metadata.json` file and rerun this tool.
+Note that the hotspot can be a fractional number.
+E.g. you can place it at the center of a line or the tip of an arrow.
+It will be rounded to the nearest pixel when used.